 - ½ tsp Kashmiri red chilli powder

-- In a shallow bowl, take all ground spices along with salt and sugar, add a little bit of water to make a paste.
+- Next, in a shallow bowl, except Garam masala, take ginger paste along with all ground spices, salt and sugar, add a little bit of water to make a paste.

 - Add oil in a preheated Dutch oven and heat the oil over medium-high heat till smoky hot.

-- Add whole spices to the hot oil and stir for a few seconds over medium heat to infuse the flavour to the oil, then reduce the heat to low, add the mixed spice paste, chopped tomato and ginger paste, give a stir and add a little bit of water.
+- Add whole spices to the hot oil and stir for a few seconds over medium heat to infuse the flavour to the oil, then reduce the heat to low, add chopped tomato, the mixed spice paste, give a stir and add a little bit of water.

-- Increase the heat to high and let the spice mixture comes up to a boiling or simmering point.
-Then reduce the heat to medium-low, cover with a lid.
-Let it cook for a few minutes about 5-6 minutes.
+- Increase the heat to high and let the spice mixture comes up to a boiling or simmering point, reduce the heat to medium-low, cover with a lid and let it cook for a few minutes ( about 5-6 minutes)